Skip to main content

 How to Stop Poison Ivy From Spreading

 “Leaves of three, let them be.”
-This is a phrase you’ll want to remember if you enjoy spending time outdoors.
+It’s a simple rule, but one worth knowing if you spend any time outdoors.

 Poison ivy rash is the nation’s most common skin irritation, affecting more than 10 million Americans each year.
-The growth of poison ivy (along with poison oak and poison sumac) begins in the spring, causing a big spike in poison ivy cases every spring and summer.
+Poison ivy growth peaks in spring (along with poison oak and poison sumac), which is why urgent care centers see a surge of cases every spring and summer.

 The “poison” behind poison ivy

-The plant oil found on the leaves and in the stems and roots of poison ivy is called urushiol.
+The plant oil found on the leaves, stems, and roots of poison ivy is called urushiol.
 This oil can linger on virtually any surface for years (sometimes 10 years or more) until it’s washed off with water or rubbing alcohol.
-Urushiol is present in all plants in the Toxicodendron family, including poison ivy, poison oak, and poison sumac.
-Even dead plants can still have active urushiol on them.
+In fact, rubbing alcohol is particularly effective for poison ivy exposure because it helps remove urushiol from the skin before it fully absorbs, making it one of the best things to reach for in the first few minutes after contact.
+Urushiol is present in all plants in the Toxicodendron family, including poison ivy, poison oak, and poison sumac — and even dead plants can still have active urushiol on them.

 After urushiol comes in contact with your skin, your symptoms will likely include itchiness, redness, swelling, and blisters.
 If you inhale smoke from burning poison ivy, you could also have difficulty breathing.
 There’s no doubt — urushiol is powerful stuff.